Benson-Gikonyo/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

     Prototype: def fizzbuzz():
     Each element should be followed by a space

-Task 13: Write a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.
+Task 14: Write a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.

     You can only use one print function with string format You can only use one loop in your code

+Task 15: Write a function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).

+    Prototype: def remove_char_at(str, n):